 Wildcats In England

 It has long been held that wildcats have been extinct in England since the early 20th Century.
 Is this REALLY the case, however?
-The orthodox view is that only the only wildcats living in the British countryside are the very rare so-called Scottish wildcats.
+The orthodox view is that the only wildcats living in the British countryside are the very rare so-called Scottish wildcats.
 Could it be the case that wildcats never actually became extinct in England but have been living in certain places undisturbed and remain here today?
-My good friend, the naturalist Jonathan McGowan thinks so, and actually found a dead wildcat kitten by a road in Cranborne Chase some years ago. and stuffed it, as he is also a taxidermist!
+My good friend, the naturalist Jonathan McGowan certainly thinks so, as do others, including me!
+Jonathan actually found a dead wildcat kitten by a road in Cranborne Chase some years ago. and stuffed it, as he is also a taxidermist!

 'The mounted cat shown above (now in a glass case), which I found dead by a road in Cranborne Chase, is what I believe to be Felis sylvestris, the European wildcat (There is no such species as a Scottish wildcat).
 I believe relict populations survive in at least three areas of Southern England.
 Some may say that there cannot be any wildcats in that area as they all went extinct and would have been diluted by feral cats!